avolkov1/keras_experiments/README.md

     :param str ps_device: Parameter server device to use.

-    :param bool usenccl: Use the contrib.nccl Tensorflow library for initial parameter synchronization and gradients averaging.
-Note, the model's usenccl option overrides the optimizers usenccl option.
-        Default: False

-    :param bool initsync: Synchronize initial Variables i.e. weights, biases, etc. Default: True

-    :param bool syncopt: Synchronize gradients.
-Requires a multi-gpu optimizer.
-        Default: False

-    :param bool enqueue: Use StagingArea in the multi-GPU model.
-Could potentially speed up Host-to-Device transfers.
-        Produces a warning that kwargs are ignored for Tensorflow.
-The _patch_tf_backend module mokey patches the Function in tensorflow_backend to use the enqueue_ops option.
-        Default: False

     :param model_class: Class object to instantiate for multi-gpu models.
 This is needed when the ModelMGPU is mixed-in with other classes.
         Default: ModelMGPU